 In-home businesses are fine.
 But I hope that in the future, the Town will exercise good judgment in creating barriers/buffers between commercial and residential development, and in placing commercial operations where it makes sense to place them, i.e., on the Hwy.
 69 corridor.
 Spot zoning (placing a commercial operation in an island of residential/rural) is generally a very bad idea and will drastically change the positive character of the Town.
 Inconsistent uses do not belong together.
 I also hope that Town board members don't get rolled or intimidated by developers making promises that generally aren't kept.
-The number one reason people live here is because of the rural character of the Town and because they want peace and quiet and to enjoy the rural/natural character of the Town brown the Village, we would have made the choice to live there.
+The number one reason people live here is because of the rural character of the Town and because they want peace and quiet and to enjoy the rural/natural character of the Township.
+If we wanted to live in Madison or even the Village, we would have made the choice to live there.